TriadGroupPlc/aws-kubernetes-cli/README.md

     -v "//$(pwd)/.kube:/root/.kube" \
     awscli bash

 On first run from any given host directory, use /init.bsh to initialise the .kube for this environment.
+Not needed on subsequent runs of the container from the same host directory (with the same docker run parameters).